Igglybuff/awesome-piracy/readme.md

 - [Flox](https://github.com/devfake/flox) Flox is a self-hosted movie, series and nime watch list.
 - [TVmaze](https://www.tvmaze.com/) TVmaze is a community of TV lovers and dedicated contributors that discuss and help maintain TV information on the web.
 - [JustWatch](https://www.justwatch.com/) On JustWatch you are able to find out where to watch your favorite movies & TV series
+- [WhereYouWatch](https://whereyouwatch.com/latest-reports/) Follow upcoming movies and receive email alerts when they are out online as a download or stream – pirated or via retail.

 ## Dashboards and Homepages
 - [Muximux](https://github.com/mescon/Muximux) A lightweight way to manage your HTPC